 Liquidity risk is the risk that the Corporation will be unable to meet its contractual obligations and financial liabilities.
-The Corporation's exposure to liquidity risk relates mainly to its accounts payable and accrued liabilities, accrued interest payable and debenture debt.
+The Corporation's exposure to liquidity risk relates mainly to its accounts payable and accrued liabilities.
 The Corporation manages liquidity risk by monitoring its cash flows and ensuring that it has sufficient resources available to meet its financial liabilities.
-The Corporation's debenture debt is long-term with fixed repayment terms as outlined in note 5.
-In addition, the Corporation has access to an operating credit facility which allows draw downs to a maximum of \$3,000,000.
-As at March 31, 2020, the Corporation had drawn down \$0 on its operating credit facility.